 Cash flow projections, budgets, and trading forecasts can be tricky to formulate in the early stages of your startup, and so having a financial business consultant at the start will help you manage your expectations and set up realistic goals.
 But as the wheels on your business are set in motion, it is crucial to have someone keeping a close eye on how your finances and cash flow are panning out.
 Having a chartered certified accountant by your side throughout the first phase of your business means your accounts are being continuously assessed, and that your “break-even point” is better identified.
-For example, our team at TBL will also be able to offer continual strategic plans to maximise your business profits.
+For example, we can offer continual strategic plans to maximise your business profits.

 The marketplace is always changing